andyosyndoh/quik/README.md

 ```bash
  go build -o textindex main.go
  ```
-This creates an executable binary named textindexer in the current directory.
+This creates an executable binary named textindex in the current directory.

  ### Indexing a text
  To index a  your text file, use the following command strictly: